rra94/CenterNet/README.md

-# CenterNet - PyTorch 1.0
+# CenterNet - PyTorch 1.0 - Tensorboard
 [CenterNet: Keypoint Triplets for Object Detection](https://arxiv.org/abs/1904.08189)

 **CenterNet is an one-stage detector which gets trained from scratch.
 On the MS-COCO dataset, CenterNet achieves an AP of 47.0%, which surpasses all known one-stage detectors, and even gets very close to the top-performance two-stage detectors.**